Kareem Jackson: 2019

 On March 13, 2019, Jackson signed a three-year $33 million deal with the Denver Broncos.
 New head coach Vic Fangio saw Jackson's unutilized potential as strong safety and converted him to the role.
 In Week 6 against the Tennessee Titans, Jackson recorded an interception off quarterback Ryan Tannehill in the 16–0 win.
 This was his first interception of the season and as a member of the Broncos.

 In Week 14 against his former team, the Texans, Jackson recorded 11 tackles, intercepted a pass thrown by quarterback Deshaun Watson, and received a lateral from teammate Jeremiah Attaochu via a fumble made by wide receiver Keke Coutee; Jackson returned the ball for a 70-yard touchdown during the 38–24 win, earning him AFC Defensive Player of the Week.
 On December 17, Jackson was suspended for the final two games of the 2019 season, stemming from a September arrest for DUI.
 He was reinstated on December 30.
+He finished the 2019 season with 71 tackles, two interceptions, ten passes defended, one forced fumble, and one fumble recovery for a touchdown.

 2020

 In Week 17 against the Las Vegas Raiders, Jackson recovered a fumble lost by tight end Darren Waller and later intercepted a pass thrown by quarterback Derek Carr in a narrow 32–31 loss.
+He finished the 2020 season with 89 tackles, one interception, four passes defended, and two fumble recoveries.

 2021

 On March 17, 2021, the Broncos declined the option on Jackson's contract, making him an unrestricted free agent.
 On March 24, Jackson signed a one-year, $5 million contract with the Broncos.

 In Week 2 against the Jaguars, he recorded an interception and a pass deflection off quarterback Trevor Lawrence in a 23–13 win; teammate and first-round rookie Patrick Surtain II was able to make the same two plays.
 In Week 6, Jackson recorded 1.0 sack (his only of the season) on quarterback Derek Carr in a 24–34 loss to the Raiders.
+He finished the 2021 season with one sack, 88 tackles, one interception, and two passes defended.